 For policy and billing for lab services, refer to Laboratory/Pathology Services section of this manual.

-For additional C&TC Information, refer to the DHS C&TC Provider Guide (DHS-4212), designed to offer providers and clinic staff basic information about the C&TC Program, component standards, and documentation requirements.
+For additional C&TC Information, refer to the DHS C&TC Provider Guide (DHS-4212) (PDF), designed to offer providers and clinic staff basic information about the C&TC Program, component standards, and documentation requirements.
 Use the DHS C&TC Provider Guide in conjunction with the MHCP Provider Manual.
 Additional resources available from the Minnesota Department of Human Services (DHS) include:

 C&TC Provider Training and E-Learning Modules